Investor's Guide

 Key Companies

-Investor note: Quantinuum leads on logical qubit demonstrations.
+Investor note: Quantinuum leads on logical qubit demonstrations and is majority-owned by Honeywell — a strategic investor with deep pockets and patience.
 IonQ is the most liquid public play.
-Best near-term gate fidelity makes trapped ion a leading candidate for early fault tolerance.
+Best near-term gate fidelity makes trapped ion a leading candidate for early fault tolerance demonstrations.

 Neutral Atoms